-1.0 The Trustees of the California State University have developed CSU policies on naming facilities ("Policy And Procedure On Naming California State University Facilities and Properties"), as well as colleges, schools, and other academic entities ("Policy And Procedures On Naming California State University Colleges, Schools, and Other Academic Entities").
-In these policies, the Trustees have retained for themselves the authority to name all CSU facilities and properties, i.e., all buildings; major portions of buildings; university or college streets or roads; stadium and baseball fields and other areas of major assembly or activity; plazas, malls, and other large areas of campus circulation; as well as naming all CSU colleges, schools, programs, centers, and institutes.
-The Trustees' policy has stated that the naming of academic entities, as opposed to facilities, is to be reserved for fund-raising purposes only.
+1.0 The Trustees of the California State University have developed CSU policies on naming facilities ("Policy And Procedure On Naming California State University Facilities and Properties"), as well as colleges, schools, other academic entities, and athletic programs ("Policy And Procedures On Naming California State University Academic and Athletic Entities" (and properties, i.e., all buildings; major portions of buildings; university or college streets or roads; stadium and baseball fields and other areas of major assembly or activity; plazas, malls, and other large areas of campus circulation; as well as naming all CSU colleges, schools, programs, centers, and institutes.
+The Trustees' policy has stated that the naming of facilities, properties, academic entities, and athletic programs is to be reserved for fund-raising purposes only, and only under extraordinary circumstances should such entities be named without private support.
+The definition of "extraordinary circumstances" shall be at the sole discretion of the Board of Trustees.
 The policies referenced above have outlined specific procedures to be followed in proposing names to the Trustees.